EwoutH/urban-self-driving-effects/paper/paper.md

 ### Broader research directions
 Beyond improving the current model, this study points to several crucial areas requiring broader investigation.
 Perhaps most fundamental is the need to understand the long-term dynamics of AV adoption and its impacts on urban form.
 While our model focused on transportation system effects, the potential for AVs to reshape land use patterns could be equally significant.
 The relationship between transportation and land use has historically been bidirectional - new transportation technologies enable new development patterns, which in turn influence travel demand.
 Understanding these feedback loops in the context of AVs requires integrating transportation models with land use and economic models over longer time horizons.
 Either find a few orders of magnitude in computational efficiency, or prepare your supercomputer.

-The limitations of static policies revealed in our results suggests an urgent need for research into adaptive policy frameworks.
+The limitations of static policies revealed in our results suggest an urgent need for research into adaptive policy frameworks.
 Traditional transportation policies often change slowly and reactively, but our findings indicate that AV adoption could create rapid shifts in travel patterns once certain thresholds are crossed.
 Future research should explore how cities can develop policies that automatically adjust based on observed conditions - for example, dynamic pricing schemes that respond to both congestion levels and AV adoption rates.
 This requires not just technical solutions but also investigation of the legal and institutional frameworks needed to implement such adaptive approaches.

 The stark differences we observed between scenarios with different AV operating characteristics highlights the need for research into the determinants of AV space efficiency.
 While our model treated density as an outcome-based metric, understanding how to achieve higher density through vehicle design, operational strategies, and policy incentives is crucial.
 This might involve detailed studies of AV behavior in mixed traffic, optimization of fleet operations, and analysis of the trade-offs between individual vehicle performance and system-level efficiency.